Treasure (company): 32-bit era

-2000s
+Identity crisis (2000s)

 Treasure began the 2000s with some early troubles.
 Gun Beat, a racing game they were developing for Sega's NAOMI arcade platform, was canceled with little explanation.
-Also, Silpheed: The Lost Planet (2000) and Stretch Panic (2001) for the PlayStation 2 were both critically panned.
+Also, Silpheed: The Lost Planet (2000) and Stretch Panic (2001) for the PlayStation 2 both weren't received very well.
 Despite these hiccups, Treasure did find success with Sin and Punishment (2000), a rail shooter co-developed with Nintendo for the Nintendo 64 and later released on the iQue in China.
 The game was not released in western territories but grew a cult following among import gamers.
 While Sin and Punishment was still in development, Treasure started development on a spiritual sequel to Radiant Silvergun titled Ikaruga (2001).
 The arcade shooter was co-developed with G.rev, and ported to the Dreamcast and saw a worldwide release on the GameCube.

 Treasure next embarked on a series of licensed projects.
 Two of these were based on the Tiny Toon Adventures franchise, Tiny Toon Adventures: Buster's Bad Dream (2002) for the Game Boy Advance and the unreleased Tiny Toon Adventures: Defenders of the Universe for the PlayStation 2.
 Other licensed games during this period included Game Boy Advance games Hajime no Ippo: The Fighting!
 (2003) and Astro Boy: Omega Factor (2003), as well as GameCube games Wario World (2003) and Dragon Drive: D-Masters Shot (2003).
 Astro Boy: Omega Factor was co-developed with Hitmaker and was critically praised for returning to Treasure's classic side-scrolling action style that had been missing from their recent output.
 Their next game was Gradius V (2004) which like Ikaruga before it, was co-developed with G.rev.
 The companies worked under contract for Konami, and the game helped cement Treasure's return to critical successes following a slew of mediocre licensed games.

 Treasure developed sequels on the Game Boy Advance for their earlier successes, Advance Guardian Heroes (2004) and Gunstar Super Heroes (2005).
 Treasure followed this with a series of licensed Bleach games for the Nintendo DS.
 Maegawa explained that his company experiences challenges in developing games based on licensed properties like Bleach, saying that the staff wants to be original but cannot detract too far from the source material and risk disappointing fans.
 By 2009, the company had 20-30 employees.

-2010s and 2020s
+Output decline (2010s)

-The number of employees at Treasure had dropped to 16 by 2011, and to less than 10 by 2022.
+The number of employees at Treasure had dropped to 16 by 2011.
 In a 2011 interview, Maegawa explained that Treasure now uses middleware to develop games, no longer using custom programming to push the hardware to their maximum levels.
 The company was also putting an increased focus on rereleasing their back catalog as downloadable games on the Virtual Console, PlayStation Network, and Xbox Live.
 Treasure has not released any new games since 2014 apart from re-releases of games like Ikaruga.

+Recent history (2020s)

 On June 19, 2022, its 30th anniversary, Treasure announced it was working on a "highly requested" game.
+They had less than 10 staff by 2022.